demidko/fuck-the-censors/README.md

 # Fuck The Censors

 The censorship bypass tool replaces Unicode characters with superficially identical characters from other code pages.
-For example, "Censorship" looks like "Censorship", and "Text" looks like "Text", иut they are actually different words in terms of Unicode.
+For example, "Censorship" looks like "Censorship", and "Text" looks like "Text", but they are actually different words in terms of Unicode.

 ## Usage